 Each of us has so much about us that God wants to use.
-God wants to shape for His glory and honor.
+God wants to shape us for His glory and honor.
 So often we see in ourselves, not enough, or we fear stepping into the future forgetting that God has called and destined us for His glory.
-Once we become open to God’s power in our lives and His ability to form us as the potter does, shaping us into His instrument, although we struggle, our heart and our passion becomes the Lords.
-So no matter as Jeremiah say, “I’ve been duped and I let my self be duped”.
-We still allow the Lord to mold us to shape us and to use.
+Once we become open to God’s power in our lives and His ability to form us as the potter does, shaping us into His instrument, although we struggle, our heart and our passion becomes the Lord’s.
+So no matter as Jeremiah says, “I’ve been duped and I let my self be duped”.
+We still allow the Lord to mold us to shape us and to use us.

 Jesus became a human being, took on our nature for one specific purpose.
 To fulfill God’s promise of salvation for the world.
 To provide a savior for not only the people of Israel but for all people.
 God sent his “Only begotten Son into the World so that the World might be saved through Him.
-Jerusalem and Calvary is Jesus destination, it is the direction His entire ministry has been moving.
-The prevent that or deny it as Peter would have it would be to interrupt and negate God’s plan of salvation through Jesus Christ.
+Jerusalem and Calvary were Jesus’ destination, it is the direction His entire ministry had been moving.
+To prevent that or deny it as Peter would have it, would be to interrupt and negate God’s plan of salvation through Jesus Christ.
 It’s Ok, go ahead and Say AMEN.

 Jesus reminds us that like Him, we too must take up our cross, must deny ourselves, what we want, what we desire, and allow ourselves to be placed in the potters hands.
 With our hardships, our despair, our struggles and pain God desires to use us.
 But we must go down to the Potters house.